Xtra-Computing/FedTree/docs/source/Quick-Start.rst

 See `here <https://github.com/Xtra-Computing/FedTree/blob/main/dataset/test_dataset.txt>`__ for an example of libsvm format dataset and `here <https://github.com/Xtra-Computing/FedTree/blob/main/dataset/credit/credit_vertical_p0_withlabel.csv>`__ for an example of csv format dataset.

+For classification task, please ensure that the labels of the dataset are organized as ``0 1 2 ...`` (e.g., use labels 0 and 1 for binary classification).

 Configure the Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~
 You can set the parameters in a file, e.g., ``machine.conf`` under ``dataset`` subdirectory.